 The search tool below will help you to identify court(s)/authority(ies) competent for a specific European legal instrument.
 Please note that although every effort has been made to ascertain the accuracy of the results, there may be some exceptional cases concerning the determination of competence that are not necessarily covered.

 Article 71 1. (a) - Courts for application for a declaration of enforceability and courts for appeal against decisions on such applications

-Competence to decide on an application for a declaration of enforceability (exequatur) lies with the tribunal with jurisdiction over the usual place of residence of the party against whom enforcement is sought or over the place of enforcement (Article 95 and Article 1098 of Law No 134/2010 on the Code of Civil Procedure).
+Competence to deal with applications for a declaration of enforceability (exequatur) lies with the tribunal (tribunal) with jurisdiction over the place of habitual residence of the party against which the enforcement is requested, or of the place of enforcement (Article 95 and Article 1103 of Law No 134/2010 on the Code of Civil Procedure).